ubco-W2020WT1-data301/course-project-group_6005/README.md

 ## Team Members

 - Logan: A second year CS student with a passion for Kazoos (the musical instrument)
-- Megan: one sentence about you!
+- Megan: A third year CS student who just wants to graduate
 - Josh: A third year CS student who loves Java<3

 ## References